 Starting Aug.
-1, city councils and county commissions in wet areas can authorize Sunday alcohol sales by ordinance, resolution or referendum without first seeking legislative approval, under legislation that became law this week.
+1, city councils and county commissions in wet areas can authorize Sunday alcohol sales by ordinance, resolution or referendum without first seeking legislative approval.

 The new law keeps local governments from having to wait until the Legislature is in session to approve Sunday sales for their areas and gives those opposed to such measures more of a voice in the outcome, Ingram said.

-Besides by vote of the local governing body, the legislation allows wet local governments – those already permitted by state law to authorize alcohol sales – to seek a vote of their constituents on Sunday alcohol sales, if preferred.
-The bill does not require a referendum for Sunday sales, but gives wet local governments the option to call for a vote of the people or adopt Sunday sales by ordinance or resolution.
+Besides by vote of the local governing body, the law allows wet local governments – those already permitted by state law to authorize alcohol sales – to seek a vote of their constituents on Sunday alcohol sales, if preferred.
+It does not require a referendum for Sunday sales, but gives wet local governments the option to call for a vote of the people or adopt Sunday sales by ordinance or resolution.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!